coreruleset/documentation/content/deployment/engine_integration_options.md

 chapter: false
 ---

-> The CRS runs on WAF engines that are compatible with a subset of ModSecurity's SecLang configuration language.
+> CRS runs on WAF engines that are compatible with a subset of ModSecurity's SecLang configuration language.
 There are several options outside of ModSecurity itself, namely cloud offerings and content delivery network (CDN) services.
 There is also an open-source alternative to ModSecurity in the form of the new Coraza WAF engine.

 ## Compatible Free and Open-Source WAF Engines